Araucaria araucana: 200 million years of survival, one deeply questionable name, and an unlikely second career as a suburban ornamental.

 The situation contains a grim irony: the cultivated population in British gardens keeps growing, while the wild population in its native Andean forests keeps shrinking.
 The species that survived 200 million years of geological upheaval is being undone by human activity in a matter of decades.

-The Anglo-Chilean Society has long celebrated the deep cultural, historical, and botanical connections between Britain and Chile, a relationship in which the monkey puzzle plays a starring role.
-Through their Monkey Puzzle UK project, the Society maintained a register and map of notable monkey puzzle trees across Britain, documenting each specimen with the kind of meticulous, slightly obsessive attention these trees so clearly deserve.
+The Anglo-Chilean Society celebrates the cultural, historical, and botanical connections between Britain and Chile, a relationship in which the monkey puzzle plays a starring role.
+Through their Monkey Puzzle UK project, the Society has assembled a growing collection of photographs and records of notable specimens across Britain.
+If you have ever wondered what a 150-year-old monkey puzzle looks like towering over a rectory in Devon, or spreading across a hillside in Argyll, their gallery will oblige.

 Araucaria trees first appear in the Triassic period.
 Dinosaurs have been around for 30 million years already.
 The trees are not impressed.